 Inside the Norman Lindsay Gallery and Museum

-His wife Rose also modeled for him and obviously inspired quite a few of the paintings.
+His wife Rose also modeled for him and inspired quite a few of the paintings.

-I bought a copy of a thin blue book on the Norman Lindsay Gallery, Springwood, by Helen Glad, a National Trust house series.
+I bought myself a thin blue book about the Norman Lindsay Gallery, Springwood, by Helen Glad, a National Trust house series.

 Norman Lindsay Gallery – The Garden and Sculptures

 In the movie Sirens, it also wasn’t shown flowing with water.
-I have seen it working like a fountain in other pictures.
+However, I have seen it working like a fountain in other pictures.

-The Sphinx leading to the Pool
+The Sphinx and the Pool

 Passing by a Sphinx leads down to a swimming pool, which Norman Lindsay built himself.

-There was a sign warning of unstable cliffs, so I didn’t bother to go for a walk into unknown territory, but I should have.
+There was a sign warning of unstable cliffs, so I didn’t bother to go for a walk into unknown territory, but I should have gone.

-Norman Lindsay’s pool must have been a magical swimming spot in its day, though it appears extremely rundown from what I’ve seen in recent pictures.
+Norman Lindsay’s pool must have been a magical swimming spot in its day, though it appears hugely rundown from what I’ve seen in recent pictures.

 Movies inspired by Norman Lindsay

-My real desire was to see a heavenly scene, something like this, from the movie Sirens.
+My real desire was to see a heavenly scene like this one from the movie Sirens.

 I never realized that Norman Lindsay also wrote a book called Age of Consent, which became a movie.

 The film is about a frustrated painter seeking inspiration on a remote island on the Great Barrier Reef.
-Things change for him after meeting with his long-awaited muse.
+Things change for him after a meeting with his long-awaited muse.

 Meeting Alex at the Norman Lindsay Gallery

-We started talking, and she told me that she really liked The Magic Pudding as a child.
-She also told me that one of the female sculptures had a tail.
-This was the kind of thing Norman Lindsay did, among other things.
-The lady’s name was Alex.
+I even found out that one of the female sculptures had a tail.
+It was the kind of thing Norman Lindsay did, among other things.

 Alex is a girl’s name of Greek origin, meaning “defending men” or “Protector of Mankind.”

-As I walked around, I found myself again at the Norman Lindsay Gallery’s entranceway once again.
-This is where I first entered the property through the stone fence.
+As I walked around, I found myself again at the Norman Lindsay Gallery’s entranceway to the property.
+It is where I first entered the property through the stone fence.

 A Sign from Venus, the Goddess of love

-I should have asked Alex if I could have taken her photo holding Venus, but I felt a bit awkward about it.
+I should have asked Alex if I could take a photo of her holding Venus, but I felt awkward about it.